ibm-watson-embedded-business-assistant/eba-example-agents/docs/getting-started/Visualizers.md

 ## Visualizers

 Watson is able to understand our questions, but these raw JSON responses are not very pretty.
-We should add some visualizers to our frontend.
+We should add some visualizers to our front end.

-Switch to the Assets tab, create two assets, and mark them as frontend.
+Switch to the Assets tab, create two assets, and mark them as front end.
 The first asset is `wmt/products.jsx` and the second is `wmt/product.css`.
 Make sure you set the type of each file appropriately, viz. `text/jsx` and `text/css`

-In jsx file we will declare the following objects, viz. `wmt_ProductsData` and `wmt_ProductData`.
+In the jsx file we will declare the following objects, viz. `wmt_ProductsData` and `wmt_ProductData`.
 Each concept can be assigned a visualization following the pattern: `<namespace>_<Concept>Data`.
-The data produced by our actions is passed to these functions for visaulization.
+The data produced by our actions is passed to these functions for visualization.

 Add the following jsx code to your asset: